tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 ## Guarantees

-**1 month of backward compatibility:** Portable artifacts serialized by an old version of libStablehlo have the same semantics* when deserialized by a new version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 1 month apart.
+**6 months of backward compatibility:** Portable artifacts serialized by an old version of libStablehlo have the same semantics* when deserialized by a new version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 6 months apart.

 **1 month of forward compatibility:** Portable artifacts serialized by a new version of libStablehlo have the same semantics* when deserialized by an old